LiMinggang/madedit-mod/README.txt

 11.Fix: English was missing in the language list #105 12.Fix: Should not call Reload on exiting #109
-13.Fix: Should rarely need to use wxConvLocal directly in MadPython #111 14.Improve performance of script recording
+13.Fix: Should rarely need to use wxConvLocal directly in MadPython #111 14.Fix: Tab/Return/BackSpace was not recorded in MadPython #114 15.Improve performance of script recording
-15.Update Astyle to latest code
+16.Update Astyle to latest code
-16.Update translations
+17.Update translations

 Mod v0.3.9
 1.Improve on change syntax on save as